- Phone: 540-335-1302

 Trips typically last from 4-5 hours.

 The collection schedule is dependent on weather, as well as seed ripening.
 We try to collect a few days before peak ripening, during peak ripening and a few days after peak ripening, all of which can be difficult to predict.
+Typically these dates fall during the last week of May into the first week of June.

 Weather and timing are variable, and trips may change on short notice.
 It is important that volunteers are flexible.
 For those who are inexperienced, we highly encourage you to sign up for at least two collection days.